lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ### - Navigating to your account profile page
 - Must be logged in
 - Available for providers and clinicians
-- Address for this page: `app/profile/clinician/view/` or `app/profile/provider/view/` respectively
+- Address for this page: `app/profile/`
 1. From anywhere in the app, click on the "Logged in as your username" button in the top right of the navbar.

 ![logged in as button](<../Auxiliary Files/Images/User_Images/logged_in_as_button.png>)